-GigaVUE-TA 25E Rules and Notes Transceivers All Gigamon labeled 1Gb, 10Gb, 25Gb, 40Gb and 100Gb optics are supported.
+GigaVUE-TA2 25E Rules and Notes Transceivers All Gigamon labeled 1Gb, 10Gb, 25Gb, 40Gb and 100Gb optics are supported.
 For details about the supported transceiver, cable type, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
 Network, Tool, Hybrid, Stack Port.
-The GigaVUE-TA25E ports can be used as network, tool, hybrid, circuit, stack-link.
-The 4x10Gb and 4x25Gb ports also support all port types.
+The GigaVUE-TA25E all ports can be used as network, tool, hybrid, circuit, and stack-link in all speeds.
 Map Rules and Port Filters The GigaVUE-TA25E supports 256 map rules per pseudo slot and 20 egress port filters per pseudo slot, without advanced feature license.
 For details about the maximum map rule with advanced feature license, refer to the "Maximum Map Rules" table in the GigaVUE Fabric Management Guide.
 Inline Bypass Feature GigaVUE-TA25E does not support Inline Bypass feature.
 Port Licensing Port Licensing is not required to enable the ports from x25x48.
 Cluster Licensing Connecting a GigaVUE-TA25E to a cluster requires the Advanced Features License.